-The effects of the COVID-19 pandemic have also negatively impacted many of our business partners, such as the retail stores and distributors that sell our products, and are likely to continue to adversely impact some or all of such partners for the foreseeable future.
-Any of the foregoing could lead to their or our financial distress or bankruptcy.
+The effects of the COVID-19 pandemic have also had a negative impact on many of our business partners, such as the retail stores and distributors that sell our products, and can in the future adversely impact some or all of such partners.
 Moreover, the negative implications of COVID-19, including from responses to the pandemic, may not be predictable and may negatively impact our business and operations, including in ways that we do not currently anticipate.
-For example, certain unemployment programs instituted by governments caused our operations to experience a workforce shortage and increased costs, and other unpredictable results of COVID-19 may cause adverse changes to our business, financial condition, results of operation and the price of our Class A ordinary shares.
+For example, certain unemployment programs instituted by governments caused our operations to experience a workforce shortage and increased costs, and other unpredictable results of the COVID-19 pandemic, or any future epidemic or pandemic, may cause adverse changes to our business, financial condition, results of operation and the price of our Class A ordinary shares.

-The spread of COVID-19 and its various mutations of the virus (e.g. Delta, Omicron and other variants) has caused public health officials to impose restrictions and recommend precautions to mitigate the spread of the virus, especially avoiding congregating in heavily populated areas, such as malls and fitness centers, in which our owned and operated stores and retail outlets are located.
+The spread of COVID-19 and its various mutations of the virus (e.g. Delta, Omicron and other variants) had caused public health officials to impose restrictions and recommend precautions to mitigate the spread of the virus, especially avoiding congregating in heavily populated areas, such as malls and fitness centers, in which our owned and operated stores and retail outlets are located.
 Such measures include restrictions such as limitations on the number of guests allowed in our stores at any single time, minimum physical distancing requirements and limited operating hours.
-Even though most COVID-19 related measures have been lifted in our main markets, we do not know whether new measures will be recommended by local authorities or will need to be implemented by us in the future, including if there are future COVID-19 resurgences.
-In such a case, there is significant uncertainty regarding what the results of operations of our stores would be.
+Even though COVID-19 related measures have been lifted in our main markets, we do not know whether new measures will be recommended by local authorities or will need to be implemented by us in the future, including if there are future COVID-19 resurgences or any other public health crisis.
+In such a case, there could be significant uncertainty regarding what the results of operations of our stores would be.